WIAA D2 state wrestling: Friend rolling with nothing-to-lose attitude

 “I feel like I have more familiarity,” Friend said.
 “Last state meet I feel like I wasn’t really ready to go out there and wrestle.
 I was just happy with being there.
 Now I got bigger plans.
 I want to try and get up on that podium.”

-Friend is used to the big stage.
-Growing up the Whitewater junior made the trip to the Alliant Energy Center in Madison for the youth state championships six times and won a title once.
+Friend is familiar with the big stage.
+Growing up the Whippet junior made the trip to the Alliant Energy Center in Madison for the youth state championships six times and won a title once.
 Last season the state meet was held at the Kohl Center in Madison, but this year will take place at Adams-Friendship High School on Saturday.

 “There’s a difference” Friend said.
 “It won’t be as intimidating, but I feel like it won’t be as cool obviously.”